 Next: Be careful what you cook with.

-Why it’s bad: Nonstick pots and pans can be handy, especially if you’re trying to cut back on oil and butter, which are typically used to keep food from sticking to the bottom of the pan.
+Why it’s bad: Nonstick pots and pans are handy, especially if you want to cut back on oil and butter, which keep food from sticking to pans.
 Unfortunately, nonstick pots and pans contain trace amounts of perfluorooctanoic acid.
-Everyday Health explains this chemical has been proven to cause cancer in lab animals.
-Also, when you’re cooking, the pan’s nonstick surface may chip off into your food and enter your body.
+Everyday Health explains this chemical causes cancer in lab animals.
+Also, when you cook, the pan’s nonstick surface may chip off into your food and enter your body.

 The fix: Rather than falling for misleading nonstick cookware, stick with cast iron or stainless steel pans.
-Invest in some quality cooking sprays or oils as well.
+Invest in quality cooking sprays or oils, too.

 Next: Don’t cover up the odor with chemicals.

-Why they’re bad: They sound like a dream come true, especially when you have to deal with a wet dog or live with a smelly teenager.
-But Global Healing Center reports air fresheners have some nasty side effects.
-They interfere with your body’s ability to smell by releasing a nerve deadening agent or coating your nasal passages with an oil film.
-Formaldehyde and phenol are also common ingredients.
-As you might have guessed, formaldehyde is a known carcinogen, and phenol, when it comes in direct contact with your skin, can cause it to swell, peel, burn, and break out in hives.
+Why they’re bad: They sound like a dream come true, especially when you have a dog or smelly teenager.
+But Global Healing Center reports air fresheners have nasty side effects.
+They interfere with your body’s ability to smell by releasing a nerve-deadening agent or coating your nasal passages with an oil film.
+Formaldehyde and phenol are common ingredients.
+As you may guess, formaldehyde is a carcinogen, and phenol; when it comes in direct contact with your skin, it can cause skin to swell, peel, burn, and break out in hives.

 The fix: You can use homemade freshener for both your laundry and home.
-Mix your essential oils of choice with some water, then put the mixture in a spray bottle to keep things smelling fresh (without causing you or your fur babies any harm).
+Mix your essential oils with some water, then put the mix in a spray bottle to make things smell fresh (without causing anyone harm).

-Next: There’s a better way to clean your toilet.
+Next: There’s a better way to clean your bathroom.